 What do you feel is unique about the College of Law?

 The professors.
 Some of the most impressive academic minds in the legal field call FSU Law home, and we have the opportunity to learn from them.
 The faculty are more than intelligent; they are interactive, kind, and helpful.
 They care about you not only as a student, but also as an individual.
 They truly want to see you succeed, and that kind of support is rare in most law schools.
+My favorite professors are Professor Landau and Professor Busch.
+They truly have changed my law school experience for the better!
 Also, the Career Services Office.
 This team works tirelessly to ensure that we are employed during the summers and after graduation, and that we have the opportunity to learn from guest speakers and prominent legal minds.
-They are extremely helpful during one-on-one advising appointments and truly want to see students accomplish their goals and land their dream job.

 How have you interacted with our alumni network?